VikramJangid-dev/JavaScript-Dev-Diary/README.md

 3. Manipulating HTML Content with the DOM
 4. Adding Style to HTML Elements with the DOM
 5. Add or Remove Classes from HTML element [classList]
 6. Navigating from one element to another
 7. Create or Add Elements in DOM using JS [createElement()]
 8. Remove Elements from HTML [remove()]

+Day - 6 DOM
+1. Event listners
+2. Project-1 : Color Scheme changer Projects